alexhewson/prt-cookiecutter-data-science/docs/docs/opinions.md

 Doing so in Python requires choosing and configuring an environment management tool.
 The ecosystem for this tooling has evolved a lot in recent years.

 For data science work, we prefer to use the **conda** package manager because it also manages non-Python packages, including system library dependencies that you often run into in data science.
-Our recommended way to install conda is with [Miniconda](https://docs.anaconda.com/free/miniconda/).
+Our recommended way to install conda is with [Miniconda](https://docs.anaconda.com/free/miniconda/) as it is light on resources without all of the bloat of the full-fat Anaconda.
+Ted Petrou's aka DunderData's [helpful blog](https://medium.com/dunder-data/anaconda-is-bloated-set-up-a-lean-robust-data-science-environment-with-miniconda-and-conda-forge-b48e1ac11646) on this was instructive.

 ## Keep secrets and configuration out of version control